paspring/paspring.github.io/index.md

 feature_row_portfolio:
   - image_path: /assets/images/portfolio.jpg
     alt: "Portfolio"
-    excerpt: "Here you have a carefully curated showcase of my work in data science, analytics, and visualization.
-Here you have the gateway to exploring the narratives each dataset tells and the tangible outcomes achieved."
+    excerpt: "Here is a showcase of my professional expertise in data science, analytics, and visualization.
+This portfolio provides a comprehensive overview of my proficiency across various data roles, featuring examples of past projects and highlighting areas I aspire to explore in the future."
     url: "/portfolio/"
     btn_class: "btn--primary"
     btn_label: "Enter Portfolio"